 The Link Between Poor Sleep and Depression

 People need at least eight hours of sleep every night in order to function at their best both physically and mentally.
 Our brains and bodies need that time to rest and recover so that they can operate in their healthiest state.
 Unfortunately the average American only gets about 6.9 hours of sleep a night and many people get much less.
+It is also noted that the lack of sleep causes depression.

 Lack of sleep not only leads to fatigue, it is closely linked to issues with depression.
 People with depression tend to have trouble sleeping and that lack of rest can perpetuate many of their symptoms.
 Without adequate sleep it can be very difficult to handle and overcome depression and your health is likely to worsen in other respects as well.